-The inlet and outlet lengths vary depending on several variables and process conditions (e.g. caused by the process medium) and lie within the responsibility of the plant engineering company.
+The inlet and outlet lengths (see Table 5-1) vary depending on several variables and process conditions and are intended as recommendations.
+Contact SAMSON if the lengths are significantly shorter than the recommended lengths.

 To ensure that the valve functions properly, proceed as follows:

-- → Install the valve free of stress and with the least amount of vibrations as possible.
-Read information under 'Mounting position' and 'Support or suspension' in this section. - ➔ Install the valve allowing sufficient space to remove the actuator and valve or to perform service work on them. - ➔ In heating or cooling applications, the valve can be installed in the flow pipe or return flow pipe (see Fig. 5-1).
+- → Observe the inlet and outlet lengths (see Table 5-1).
+Contact SAMSON if the valve conditions or states of the medium process deviate. - Install the valve free of stress and with the least amount of vibrations as possible.
+Read information under 'Mounting position' and 'Support or suspension' in this section.

+→ Install the valve allowing sufficient space to remove the actuator and valve or to perform service work on them.